 It’s not a secret that people aren’t fond of filling out forms, so the easier and faster you can make the process, the higher your response rate tends to be.
 Get better responses from your customers, patrons, students, and users with Jotform Apps.

-Finally, if you’re interested in learning more about all things Jotform Apps, we’ll be hosting a webinar on Wednesday, December 1.
-You can register for the webinar and add it to your calendar today.
+Finally, if you’re interested in learning more about all things Jotform Apps, you can watch the recording here.